rust-lang/cargo/Readme.md

 You probably want to use `rustfix --clippy` to get all the suggestions from [Clippy][clippy] as well.
 Make sure you have `cargo clippy` installed (`cargo install clippy`).

-Please note that running `rustfix` multiple times in a project where no file was changed in the meantime will currently not generate any suggesions (as Cargo/Rust will skip the unchanged code and not compile it again).
+Please note that running `rustfix` multiple times in a project where no file was changed in the meantime will currently not generate any suggestions (as Cargo/Rust will skip the unchanged code and not compile it again).

 ### CLI Options